 Gratitude is our Greatest Spiritual Tool

-Years ago, an old timer in the rooms used to say, “Gratitude is our greatest spiritual tool.”
+Years ago, an old timer in the rooms used to say, “Gratitude is our greatest spiritual tool in recovery.”
 When asked why, he would answer, “because a grateful alcoholic won’t drink!”

 It’s a pretty bold statement to say that gratitude is the greatest tool in our toolkit.
 What about honesty, service, or living in the moment?
 Those all seem like pretty big deals, right?